 Source: S&P Capital IQ.
 Data is current as of latest fully reported quarter.
 Dollar amounts in millions.
 FQ = fiscal quarter.

 Let's dig into the inventory specifics.
-On a trailing-12-month basis, raw materials inventory was the fastest-growing segment, up 265.0%.
-On a sequential-quarter basis, raw materials inventory was also the fastest-growing segment, up 49.0%.
-Although Valhi shows inventory growth that outpaces revenue growth, the company may also display positive inventory divergence, suggesting that management sees increased demand on the horizon.
+On a trailing-12-month basis, work-in-progress inventory was the fastest-growing segment, up 1.5%.
+On a sequential-quarter basis, work-in-progress inventory was also the fastest-growing segment, up 1.5%.
+Valhi seems to be handling inventory well enough, but the individual segments don't provide a clear signal.
+Valhi may display positive inventory divergence, suggesting that management sees increased demand on the horizon.

 Foolish bottom line

 When you're doing your research, remember that aggregate numbers such as inventory balances often mask situations that are more complex than they appear.
 Even the detailed numbers don't give us the final word.
 When in doubt, listen to the conference call, or contact investor relations.
 What at first looks like a problem may actually signal a stock that will provide great returns.
 And what might look hunky-dory at first glance could actually be warning you to cut your losses before the rest of the Street wises up.